IDSIA/sacred/docs/experiment.rst

 Capture Functions
 =================
 To use a configuration value all you have to do is *capture* a function and accept it as a parameter.
-Whenever you now call that function ``sacred`` will try to fill in missing parameters from the configuration.
+Whenever you now call that function Sacred will try to fill in missing parameters from the configuration.
 To see how that works we need to *capture* some function: